 Improve Your SEO Today

-Take a NAP
+Take A NAP

 Now, that sounds nice, doesn’t it?
 No really, though, adding your NAP (an acronym for Name, Address, and Phone number) information couldn’t be an easier way to improve your SEO.
 By making sure the name, address, and phone number for your business are included correctly on your website’s contact pages, “Google My Business” profile, social media pages, and local business listing (think Yellowpages.com, Yelp, etc.), you can boost your local search rankings.
 This is a change you can make right now and see a huge difference.
 What are you waiting for?!?

 Note: Having THE SAME data across all channels is extremely important to local SEO success.
 Choose ONE brand name, ONE URL, ONE phone number, and ONE address to use across all your business listings online.
 Mismatching info across the web tells search engines that you are less legitimate and spammy.
+Services like Yext or other local listing managers can assist here.

 Your Site Is Not On Island Time – Interlink All Your Pages